 Lecture Schedule and Speakers

 It is the belief of the Rehabilitation Medicine Residency Program that an important component of the resident’s education is gained by way of self-directed learning.
 Therefore, residents are requested to deliver a number of lectures within each module after being provided with lecture goals and objectives and guidance for material research.
 Faculty and extra-departmental experts participate as well.
 Didactics are scheduled every Thursday 8-10 a.m. and Friday 8-10 a.m. and are overseen by an assigned faculty module director.
 Each module has an associated self-assessment written board review session to assess the efficacy of the lecture series.
 In addition, a number of rotation-specific didactics are held at the discretion of the rotation’s Attending.
+Note: Didactics are currently scheduled for the same days and times but are virtual due to COVID19.

 Every 3 years, a series of cadaveric dissections are carried out by the residents under supervision of a faculty module director in order to study anatomy with focus on the musculoskeletal system.
 Dissections allow residents a unique view of pertinent musculoskeletal and neuroanatomy.
 Important clinical correlation points are emphasized during in-lab lectures and during corresponding in-class didactics.